teddyHV11/pastebook/README.md

 ``allow_register`` defines wether the site should allow people to make new pastebooks/register.\
 ``idsize`` defines how large an ID of a pastebook should be.\
 ``maxaccounts`` defines how much accounts can be made from an IP per hour.\
-``uses3`` defines if S3FS will be used for S3 connection to storage.
+``uses3`` defines if S3FS will be used for S3 connection to storage. (supports Cyclic at this moment only)